Rose: You’ve created a livelihood based on the notion of exploration and dreaming. Where does this curiosity and sense of wonder come from?

 Openness is interesting.
 The source of this openness and curiosity comes from a combination of the travels of my childhood and my dad.

 I grew up in Iran, and each year we traveled to different countries to visit family.
-I think this exposure to different cultures and seeing how people lived, talked, dressed, and looked differently early on made me very curious and open to different ideas and understand that there are many ways to do things.
+I think this exposure to different cultures and seeing the different ways people lived, talked, dressed, and looked early on made me very curious and open to different ideas and understand that there are many ways to do things.

 My dad was our champion in expanding our minds and teaching us to be open.
 Growing up, he would give us poem books that he liked to read, and would challenge us with fun assignments.
 They were obviously really challenging for a child in first or second grade, but he never placed my brother and I in this “childish” box where things were limited to us based on our age.